-For example the General Residential Zone sets a mandatory building height\ of 3 storeys/11m, unless on a sloping size, where it must not exceed 12m, while in the Neighbourhood Residential Zone it has a default maximum building height\ of 2 storeys/9m (\In some instances the maximum building height can be exceeded, for example, by replacing existing buildings or taller existing buildings on abutting lots).
+For example the General Residential Zone generally sets a mandatory building height of 3 storeys/11m, unless on a sloping size, where it must not exceed 12m, while in the Neighbourhood Residential Zone it has a default maximum building height of 2 storeys/9m (In some instances the maximum building height can be exceeded, for example, by replacing existing buildings or taller existing buildings on abutting lots.
+Schedule 2 to the GRZ in the City of Yarra sets a lower mandatory maximum building height of 9m, while Schedule 1 to the GRZ in the City of Yarra sets a lower mandatory maximum building height of 10.5m).